VibeSlayer-code/Luna-Injector/README.md

 ![Luna Injector](https://i.ibb.co/1kcYjVp/WOmcc2K.png)

-Luna Injector is a powerful and effective DLL injector designed as a console-based tool.
-It provides an easy-to-use interface for injecting DLLs into any target process, including Roblox at times!
+Luna Injector is a powerful and effective DLL injector designed as a console-based tool on C++.
+It provides an easy-to-use interface for injecting DLLs into any target process, including some Anti-DLL protected processes like Roblox at times by basic bypassing techniques** (May not work sometimes!)**!

 ---